greta-dev/greta/tests/testthat/_snaps/extract_replace_combine.md

     Code
       abind(a, b)
     Error <simpleError>
-      all greta arrays must have the same dimensions except on the `along` dimension
+      all <greta_array>s must have the same dimensions except on the `along` dimension
-      However, dimension 1had varying sizes: 5 and 1
+      However, dimension 1 had varying sizes: 5 and 1

 ---